List of dam removals in Massachusetts: Westfield River

 The 2014 removal of a dam from the Westfield River tributary Kinne Brook in Chester was a collaboration between Trout Unlimited, the Massachusetts Division of Ecological Restoration, the National Resources Conservation Service, the U.S. Fish and Wildlife Service, and a private landowner.
 It was part of a larger project to restore 10 mi of stream, which also involved the replacement of two culverts.

 Sam Mill River

 Dudleyville Pond Dam on the Saw Mill River in Shutesbury underwent emergency removal in summer 2024 following an American Rivers study showing the dam was an imminent public safety risk.
 The Massachusetts Division of Ecological Restoration removed the dam at a cost of $118,000 within a month of the town's Conservation Commission issuing an emergency certification for its removal.
 The project was noted for its unusually rapid timeline.

+Ware River

+The Wheelwright Pond Dam removal over the Ware River in Wheelwright (Hardwick) and New Braintree occurred in 2025 to 2026.
+The total project cost is estimated at $4 million, mostly with State and Federal dollars.
+It was a collaboration between the East Quabbin Land Trust and the dam's private owner, Raitto Engineering & Manufacturing Co.
+This project reconnected 130 miles of high-quality freshwater habitat in the Ware River Watershed, the most continuous stream miles in Massachusetts.
+The dam was built in the 1800s or early 1900s, and it's poor condition prompted Massachusetts to upgrade the status of the dam to a high-hazard level to public safety.
+It was the largest dam removal in Massachusetts.
+The dam removal project was made possible by East Quabbin Land Trust's purchase of the former Tanner–Hiller Airport, which is in the process of being converted into the Menameset Habitat and the Mass Central Rail Trail.